-- To collect independent measurements of performance-related quantities of the Internet, particularly between the networks operated by users of the TTM service - To allow users to monitor the connectivity of their network to other parts of the Internet, and to provide them with trend analysis - To measure performance-related quantities such as: one way delays between hosts (latency), packet losses, path information ("traceroute"), bandwidth and delay variation (jitter) - To refine the system based on user feedback 3.2.2 DNS Monitoring (DNSMON) The RIPE NCC DNS Monitoring Service (DNSMON) provides a comprehensive, objective and up-to-date overview of the quality of the service offered by certain DNS root and Top-Level Domain (TLD) name servers.
+- To collect independent measurements of performance-related quantities of the Internet, particularly between the networks operated by users of the TTM service - To provide useful trend analysis and to refine the system based on user feedback 3.2.2 DNS Monitoring (DNSMON) Description of Activity:

+The RIPE NCC DNS Monitoring Service (DNSMON) provides a comprehensive, objective and up-to-date overview of the quality of the service offered by certain DNS root and Top-Level Domain (TLD) name servers.
 DNSMON measures DNS performance between sites that take part in the TTM service and those where DNS servers are installed.
 The high number of probes and the method of presenting the results are unique.
 The information is updated every hour.
 The measurements are presented at various levels of granularity, allowing users to switch between general representations and more detailed views specific to particular domains, servers, and probes for freely selectable time frames.
 The RIPE NCC provides DNS Monitoring as a free service to the Internet community.
-For interested parties, TLD operators in particular, value added services such as monitoring of specific name servers and access to the DNSMON helpdesk are provided for an additional cost recovery fee.
+For interested parties, TLD operators in particular, value added services such as monitoring of specific name servers and access to the DNSMON helpdesk are provided on a cost recovery basis.
 Goal of Activity:

-- To provide high-quality monitoring of important DNS servers and participating Top-Level Domain (TLD) name servers - To allow users to view historical data, enabling a quick analysis of both past and present DNS issues 3.2.3 Additional Active Measurements Description of Activity:
+• To provide high-quality monitoring of important DNS servers and participating Top-Level Domain (TLD) name servers • To allow users to view historical data, enabling a quick analysis of both past and present DNS issues

-The Active Measurements Network can accommodate additional active measurements.
+3.2.3 Additional Active Measurements

+Description of Activity:

 In consultation with the RIPE Test Traffic Working Group, the RIPE NCC investigates and discusses development plans for using the Active Measurements Network to make additional active measurements.
 Goal of Activity:

 - To respond to requests from the Internet community to investigate the possibilities for making additional active measurements

 - To monitor the latest research and technical developments related to the Active Measurements Network and the measurements that can be made using this network

 3.3 Reporting and Statistics Collection

-The RIPE NCC provides authoritative data and reports on the growth of the Internet and the consumption rate of Internet number resources.
-As part of this activity, the RIPE NCC also raises awareness of issues related to the consumption of Internet number
+The RIPE NCC provides authoritative data and reports on the development of the Internet and the consumption rate of Internet number resources.
+As part of this activity, the RIPE NCC also raises awareness of issues related to the consumption of Internet number resources.

-resources.
 The purpose of this activity is to provide useful, up-to-date information relevant to a range of interested parties, including:

 - Network operators

 - RIPE Working Groups

 - Industry bodies

 - Governments and regulators

 - The media

 A range of statistics are gathered and incorporated in order to improve cross-checks and cross-referencing as well as to unify the presentation of statistics and to improve their accessibility.

 The RIPE NCC also develops metrics that can be used to objectively measure the quality of Internet number resource registration data and the results of efforts to improve data accuracy.

 3.3.1 Hostcount

 Description of Activity: